phoneboy/phoneboy.github.io/posts/2017-02-24-cloudflares-with-a-chance-of-goatse.md

 >
 > Theoretically sites not in this list can also be affected (because an affected site could have made an API request to a non-affected one), you should probably change all your important passwords.

 Which is fine if, like me, you actually use a password manager ([I recommend LastPass](https://lastpass.com)).
 However, it's not entirely complete advice as "HTTP cookies, authentication tokens, HTTP POST bodies, and other sensitive data" were leaked.
-Changing passwords won't suddenly fix this disclosure issue, particularly if the sites in question do a poor job invalidaing cookies and tokens.
+Changing passwords won't suddenly fix this disclosure issue, particularly if the sites in question do a poor job invalidating cookies and tokens.
 Think that's far fetched?
 [Think again](http://bgr.com/2017/02/16/yahoo-says-hackers-breached-your-account-in-new-attack-without-stealing-your-password/).

 Changing passwords also doesn't fix applications that may have communicated on the backend to a CloudFlare-backed site (either on your behalf or otherwise).
 The potential scope of this issue is...scary.